 – A document that outlays rules about how the company is run (this is known as ‘articles of association’).

-The fee for registering online starts from just just £16.99, although for those registering by post this rises to £40 and when going directly through Companies House.
+The fee for registering online at Companies House is just £12, although for those registering by post this rises to £40.
 This latter option will also take the registration period up to between 8 and 10 days.

 Hopefully, your company name will be part of your life for a long time to come.
 It will be a name that you see and talk about every day.
 So take your time, think carefully, test it with potential customers and choose wisely.
 And then, when it is official and registered don’t forget to celebrate the launch.
 It’s not every day that a new business is born.